 My friends and I lived at Pirates, a giant arcade housed in a castle at 7090 Coral Way in Miami.
 Pirate’s Theme Center opened up (7090 Coral Way) in December of 1983, just a few short miles from my home in Westchester.

 Sure, there was Castle Park (later Malibu Grand Prix) right next to Midway Mall (now Mall of the Americas), Chuck E Cheese in Hialeah right on 49th next to the recently opened Toy R Us, and the Mark Twain’s Riverboat Playhouse right near Don Carter’s Bowling Alley on Kendall Drive & 137th.

-Pirates Theme Center was filled with the hottest arcade games of the day and a bunch of interactive games where your skill was paid in tickets that could be traded in for a whistle or some other item you just had to have when you were a kid.
+Pirates Theme Center was filled with the hottest arcade games of the day and a bunch of interactive games where your wins were paid in tickets that would be traded in for a whistle or some other item you just had to have when you were a kid.

-Later on, they opened a second wing in the back which included one of those ball pits and bumper boats, amongst other attractions.
+Later, they opened a second wing in the back of the building, including one of those ball pits and bumper boats, amongst other attractions.